gomorpheus/morpheus-apidoc/source/includes/_deploys.md

 Parameter | Default | Description
 --------- | ------- | -----------
-userVersion |  | Deployment Verison userVersion identifier. versionId |  | Deployment Version ID.
+userVersion |  | Deployment Version userVersion identifier. versionId |  | Deployment Version ID.
 This can be passed instead of userVersion. deployType | browser | The type of deployment.
 File based is browser, `git` for git and `fetch` for fetching from a url gitUrl |  | The ssh git url to use to fetch files for the archive